-

 Stronger solvents eat latex immediately.

-However, I like latex as it gives me the best gripe and tactile sensation of
+However, I like latex as it gives me the best grip and tactile sensation of

 any material from which gloves are made.
 I use latex when applying paint or when cleaning (degreasing) parts